-In 2012, at the height of my dance career I was injured in my lower back.
-As I moved through my feelings of deep disappointment, I decided to devote my path to my personal healing and growth.
+In 2012, at the height of my dance career I was seriously injured in my lower back.
+As I moved through my feelings of deep disappointment, I decided to devote more time to my personal healing and growth.

-At the time I was realizing my lifelong dream as a professional dancer in a renowned company based in Berlin.
-I was thriving artistically, touring internationally and yet, I’d reached a state of exhaustion on all levels and knew something had to change.
+At the time my injury occurred, I was realizing my lifelong dream as a professional dancer, working in an internationally renowned company based in Berlin.
+I’d achieved so much by such a young age, but I felt exhausted on all levels.
+I knew that something had to change.

-The years following my injury, I spent time diving deep into my own healing process.
+The years following my injury, I spent time diving into my own healing process.
 I apprenticed with mentors, took part in workshops, therapy sessions, and shamanic rituals, as well as traveled extensively.
 I became fully certified in the GYROTONIC® and GYROKINESIS® method.
 I created various movement workshops for professionals and amateurs of all kinds.

-I’m a dancer.
-Sharing my passion for dance, movement and the inherent wisdom of the body is what brings me to life.
+At my core, I’m a dancer.
+Sharing my love for dance, movement and the inherent wisdom of the body is what brings me to life.

 The human experience is a dance between our individual and collective journeys.
 There’s a dancer within all of us.
 Dance is movement from moment to moment, making life itself a dance.
 This is where Dancing The Moment takes place: in that inclusive space of awareness and deep understanding.